Woman with British children who has lived in UK for years denied EU settled status

 “Are they going to break our family apart?
 My kids have no other home.
 It makes me feel very sad because I treat this country as a home.
 I have a household here, my kids are British, English is their first language.
 I feel homeless,” she said.

-A Home Office spokesperson said: “There have already been more than 5.1 million grants of status under the hugely successful EU settlement scheme, which we developed to ensure our EU friends and neighbours could secure the status they need to stay here.
+The Home Office said: “There have already been more than 5.1 million grants of status under the hugely successful EU settlement scheme, which we developed to ensure our EU friends and neighbours could secure the status they need to stay here.

 “EU citizens and their family members who were resident in the UK by 31 December 2020, and who have a pending application to the EUSS, will continue to be able to travel in and out of the UK whilst their application remains pending.